Introduction

 - Instructors might treat students with physical disabilities as if they may also have mental disabilities and thus require more attention.

-- Students of certain groups may be expected to have certain participation styles (quiet, argumentative, agenda-oriented).
+- Students of certain groups may be expected to have certain participation styles (quiet or argumentative).

 Ways to Mitigate Implicit Bias